Gareth Snell

-Gareth Craig Snell (born 1 January 1986) is a British politician who served as Member of Parliament (MP) for Stoke-on-Trent Central from 2017 to 2019.
-A member of the Labour and Co-operative parties, he was Leader of Newcastle-under-Lyme Borough Council from 2012 to 2014.
-In July 2022, Snell was reselected as the Labour Parliamentary Prospective Candidate for Stoke-on-Trent Central.
+Gareth Craig Snell (born 1 January 1986) is a British politician who serves as Member of Parliament (MP) for Stoke-on-Trent Central.
+He regained the seat at the 2024 general election having represented it from 2017 to 2019.
+A member of Labour Co-op, he was Leader of Newcastle-under-Lyme Borough Council from 2012 to 2014.

-Early life
+Early and personal life

-Snell was educated at Stowmarket High School in Suffolk, East Anglia, and graduated from Keele University in 2008 after studying History and Politics.
+Snell was educated at Stowmarket High School in Suffolk, and graduated from Keele University in 2008 after studying History and Politics.

-While studying at Keele in 2004, Snell founded Keele Labour Students.
+Snell served as general secretary of the Students' Union and founded Keele Labour Students.

+In May 2025, Snell married former Labour MP and life peer Ruth Smeeth in Gibraltar.

 Political career

 Snell unsuccessfully stood for election to Newcastle-under-Lyme Borough Council in 2007 and 2008, but was finally elected to represent Knutton and Silverdale ward in May 2010.
 He was elected as the Leader of the Council after Labour won a majority at the 2012 local elections.
 During his tenure, the council became a living wage employer, joined the Co-operative Council network and implemented a 'no redundancies' policy.
 Seeking re-election in Chesterton ward, Snell's leadership came to an end upon narrowly losing to the UKIP candidate in May 2014.
 However, he returned as a councillor in a by-election for Silverdale and Parksite ward in August 2016, and served until his term expired in May 2018.

 In January 2017, Snell was selected as the Labour Party candidate in the Stoke-on-Trent Central by-election, triggered following the resignation of Tristram Hunt.
 Held on 23 February, he won the seat with a reduced vote share but saw off a challenge from UKIP leader Paul Nuttall.

-He was re-elected with a majority of nearly 4,000 on 8 June 2017.
+He was re-elected with a majority of nearly 4,000 in the general election on 8 June 2017.
 This was an increase of the figure of 2,600 at the by-election, but compares to 20,000 from 1997.
 Snell lost his seat in the 2019 general election to Conservative Jo Gideon, predicting his defeat even before his result was announced on BBC television.

+Snell regained the seat in the general election of July 2024.
+He received 14,950 votes, representing 42.4% share of the vote.
+His nearest rival received 8,541 votes.